containers/podman-desktop/website/docs/troubleshooting.md

 #### Solution

 You can
-1. Uninstall podman machine on your x86_64 brew install (e.g. from a terminal running under rosetta) `brew uninstall podman-machine`
+1. Uninstall Podman machine on your x86_64 brew install (e.g. from a terminal running under rosetta) `brew uninstall podman-machine`
 2. or uninstall brew x86_64 as most brew receipe have now arm64 support: follow [these instructions](https://github.com/homebrew/install#uninstall-homebrew) from a terminal running under rosetta

-Then run a terminal in native mode (default) and install podman machine `brew install podman-machine`
+Then run a terminal in native mode (default) and install Podman machine `brew install podman-machine`

 Finally clean the poddman machine VMs that had been previously created, a create new ones.